Meet Liam Hemsworth's Model Girlfriend, Gabriella Brooks

 Advertisement

-Modeling may pay her bills, but that her favorite part of her body is her “brain,” (an excellent answer) according to her interview with Now It's Cool.
+Modelling may pay her bills, but that her favourite part of her body is her “brain,” (an excellent answer) according to her interview with Now It's Cool.
 In a 2015 interview with SurfStitch, she shared that she was studying ancient history and archeology at Sydney University.

 “I'm an adventurer, and I love the great outdoors.
 Ancient Egypt fascinates me as does zoology and animals, so I love watching docos on those sort of subject areas,” she told the outlet.